Oughterard

-Places of interest
+History

+Evidence of ancient settlement in Oughterard includes a number of ringfort, holy well and standing stone sites in the townlands of Ardvarna, Clare, Cregg and Fough West.
+The Record of Monuments and Places also records the site of a former castle or tower house, no longer standing, in Fough East townland.
+The remains of this structure may have been demolished when Oughterard's military barracks was built nearby in the mid-18th century.

 Three kilometres outside the town stand the ruins of Aughnanure Castle, a well-preserved example of a medieval tower house.
 Much of the surrounding area was occupied by the O'Flaherty clan, but was taken over by Walter de Burgh, 1st Earl of Ulster, in 1256.
 Ross Castle is also located a number of kilometres outside Oughterard.
 The mansion, which is visible today, was built by the Martin family in the 17th century but there is some evidence still present of the original castle structure, built in the 15th century by the O'Flaherty family, in its foundation.

-The 'Quiet Man Bridge' is located 8 kilometres past Oughterard, down the Leam Road, which was the setting for the 1950s film The Quiet Man starring John Wayne and Maureen O'Hara.

 Also close to Oughterard, the Glengowla Mines (abandoned in 1865) is a "show mine" with exhibits on the lead and silver mining history of the area.